NativeScript/docs-v7/docs/ui/professional-ui-components/Chart/Series/bar.md

 <snippet id='categorical-source'/>

+Note that since the bar chart shows categories, each category must be unique.
+In the above example, the category is 'Country'.
+Including the same category more than once would result in some data not being displayed.

 We use an instance of this model to assign it as the `bindingContext` of the page we have put our Bar series on:

 <snippet id='binding-context-bar-series'/>